galexandrade/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 </Diagram>

 From the example app, we can construct the above render tree.
 Each node in the tree represents a component and the root node is the [root component](/learn/importing-and-exporting-components#the-root-component-file).
-In this case, the root component is `App` and it is the first component React renders as it works down the children.
-Every arrow in the tree points from a parent component to a child component.
+In this case, the root component is `App` and it is the first component React renders.
+Each arrow in the tree points from a parent component to a child component.

-We often refer to the components near the root of the tree as top-level components.
+We often refer to the components near the root of the tree as "top-level components".
 They are ancestors and have a lot of descendent components.
 Components that have no children are referred to as "leaves".

+[comment]: <> (I'm not sure if we should have this, I think I'm trying to get the point across that render trees are platform-agnostic tool for understanding your React app)
 <DeepDive>

-#### Where are the HTML elements in the render tree? {/*where-are-the-html-elements-in-the-render-tree*/}
+#### Where are the HTML tags in the render tree? {/*where-are-the-html-elements-in-the-render-tree*/}

-TODO
-You'll notice that HTML elements, are not part of the tree.
+You'll notice in the above render tree, there is no mention of the HTML tags that each component renders.
+This is because the render tree is only composed of React [components](learn/your-first-component#components-ui-building-blocks).

+React, as a UI framework, is platform agonistic.
+On react.dev, we showcase examples that render to the web, which uses HTML markup as its UI primitives.
+But a React app could just as likely render to a mobile or desktop platform, which may use different UI primitives like [UIView](https://developer.apple.com/documentation/uikit/uiview) or [Framework Element](https://learn.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement?view=windowsdesktop-7.0).

+These platform UI primitives are not a part of React.
+React render trees can provide insight to our React app regardless of what platform your app renders to.

 </DeepDive>

 A render tree represents a single render pass of a React application.
 With [conditional rendering](/learn/conditional-rendering), a parent component may render different children depending on the data passed.